Are you looking for a conservative approach to concealing cracks, chips, and small gaps?

 How many visits will I need to complete the tooth bonding process?

 Tooth bonding can be completed with one visit to our office.
 It does not require any numbing solutions to your tooth, as it is a simple and painless process.
 After the resin is bonded to your tooth, you will not need any additional visits besides your regularly scheduled dental cleanings to maintain your overall dental hygiene.

 Dental bonding may or may not be covered by your dental insurance.
 It typically depends on why you are receiving the treatment.
 In most instances, it is considered a cosmetic procedure and most providers will not offer coverage for it.

 However, if yours deems tooth bonding as a necessary treatment after an injury, you may receive coverage.
 When our dental office staff files your claim, we will submit it as such to help maximize your benefits.

 Especially in the first 24 to 48 hours after the procedure, you should avoid coffee and other foods and drinks that may stain.
 It’s not immune to staining after this time frame, either.
 Smoking and drinking coffee, tea, and others can impact the coloration of your dental bonding.
 Bonding material doesn’t respond to traditional teeth whitening methods.

 Are there foods I have to avoid with dental bonding?

-For the first 24 hours, the bonding is still setting.
+For the first 24 hours, the bonding is still set.
 During this time, try to stick to a soft food diet.
 It’s important to remember that the bonding material can chip with too much pressure.
 Try to avoid chewing on pens or ice, or eating things that require too much pressure.